Moving sum procedure for multiple change point detection in large factor models: Introduction

-In this paper, we make an advance on the change point literature by proposing a method to estimate the number and locations of (possibly) multiple change points under a (static) factor model.
+In this paper, we make an advance on the change point literature by proposing a method to estimate the number and locations of (possibly) multiple change points under a factor model.
 Specifically, we propose a procedure based on the so-called MOving SUMs (MOSUM) process which, since the seminal contribution by \citet{huvskova2001permutation}, has been shown to have desirable properties in multiple change point estimation under weak assumptions on the distribution of the data.
 Versatility of the MOSUM procedure has been demonstrated in the context of detecting changes in the mean (\citealp{huvskova2001permutation}; \citealp{kirch}), trend \citep{kim2024moving} and the drift of stochastic processes \citep{kirch2021moving}; see also \cite{kirch2024data} for a general framework for multivariate time series segmentation based on an estimating function.
-There also exist recent contributions which extend the use of this methodology to high-dimensional time series (\citealp{cho2022high}; \citealp{cho2023high}), demonstrating its scalability and suggesting that it is worth exploring its performance in the context of large factor models.
+Some recent contributions extend the use of this methodology to high-dimensional time series (\citealp{cho2022high}; \citealp{cho2023high}), demonstrating its scalability and suggesting that it is worth exploring the performance of a MOSUM procedure in the context of large factor models.